 6.11.
-Regulatory accounting in practice
+Report on regulatory accounting in practice

-The Regulatory Accounting in practice Report 2019 will provide an up-to-date factual overview of the regulatory accounting frameworks used in Europe and an assessment of the level of consistency achieved by NRAs.
+The Regulatory Accounting in Practice Report 2019 will provide an up-to-date factual overview of the regulatory accounting frameworks used in Europe and an assessment of the level of consistency achieved by NRAs.
 The Report is prepared annually and updates the previous versions published since 2005.
-In 2019, emphasis will continue to be placed on consistency in regulatory accounting with respect to key access products (incl. e.g. fibre) and will seek to maintain the detail and the in-depth analysis of the methods covered to identify commonalities and reasons for differences.
-The Report will continue to collect data on the methodology and input parameters used to calculate the rate of return on capital employed and look into the impact of both on the result.
+In 2019, emphasis will continue to be placed on consistency in regulatory accounting with respect to key access products (e.g. fibre) and will seek to maintain the detail and the in-depth analysis of the methods covered to identify commonalities and reasons for differences.
+The Report will continue to collect data on the methodology and input parameters used to calculate the rate of return on capital employed, and look into the impact of both on the result.

-The 2019 Report will continue to develop a deeper analysis that concentrates on the Wholesale Line Rental (WLR) and the following key wholesale markets: Wholesale Local Access (Market 3a/2014), Wholesale Central Access (Market 3b/2014) and Wholesale high quality access (Market 4/2014).
+The 2019 Report will continue to develop a deeper analysis that concentrates on the following key wholesale markets: Wholesale Local Access (Market 3a/2014), Wholesale Central Access (Market 3b/2014) and Wholesale High Quality Access (Market 4/2014).
 Moreover, an analysis will be given of the cost base and allocation methodologies used for fixed (Market 1/2014) and mobile (Market 2/2014) termination markets.
-For those markets it will contain a comparison of the most "popular" combinations of cost base and cost allocation methodologies.
+For those markets, it will contain a comparison of the most popular combinations of cost base and cost allocation methodologies.